 - The entire lesion is removed, going as deep as the fat, if needed, to get the whole area.
 A margin of about 3 to 4 millimeters (mm) or more surrounding the tumor may also be removed to ensure clear margins.

 The area is closed with stitches.
 If a large area is removed, a skin graft or flap of normal skin may be used to replace the skin that was removed.

 CURETTAGE AND ELECTRODESICCATION

 This procedure involves scraping or scooping out a skin lesion.
-A technique that uses high-frequency electrical current may be used before or after.
-This is called electrodesiccation.
+A technique that uses high frequency electrical current, called electrodessication, may be used before or after.

-A laser is a light beam that can be focused on a very small area.
+A laser is a light beam that can be focused on a very small area and can treat very specific types of cells.
 The laser heats the cells in the area being treated until they "burst."
 There are several types of lasers.
 Each laser has specific uses.